SCR-ATOmatic/ATOmatic/README.md

 ATOmatic works on Optical Character Recognition (OCR) to identify signal aspects, speed limits and distances.

 ## Capabilities
-PyATO is in a Pre-Rekease Stage, but at this time it is able to:
+PyATO is in Alpha Stage, but at this time it is able to:
 Drive any train to a certain speed limit, Acknowledge AWS, Stop at Stations with automatic opening and closing of doors, Drive at caution according to AWS signals.
 At this time, ATOmatic cannot do the following:
 Stop at specific car stop markers (sorry dispatchers), stop within the full platform length at certain stations, drive up at caution to danger aspect signals.